negoug/An-Android-Experiment---Hiding-your-Contacts-and-Call-Logs-by-toggling-the-USB-Debugging-Mode-/README.md

 # ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ====

+Go to [here](file-directory) for technical writeup on trying this experiment.